fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

 - Chose the Raspbian VM and check use as a linked base VM (experimental)
 - Press Finish
 - Click on Edit
-- Go to Network tab and click on Allow GNS3 to use any configured VirtualBox adapter
+- Go to Network tab and click on **Allow GNS3 to use any configured** VirtualBox adapter
 - Click on OK
 - Go to QEMU tab
 - Deselect both checkboxes for hardware acceleration

+### Configuration
+- Open GNS3
+- Add 1 Raspbian OS in the project
+- Add 2 Ubuntu Images in the project
+- Connect the first Ubuntu image to the Cisco 3745 **FastEthernet1/0** port
+- Connect the second Ubuntu image to the Cisco 3745 **FastEthernet1/1** port
+- Connect the Raspbian image to the Cisco 3745 **FastEthernet1/2** port
+- Start the GNS3 project